OfficeDev/office-js-docs-reference/Contributing.md

 #### Add new content or edit existing content

 You navigate to the repository on your computer by using File Explorer.
-The repository files are in `C:\Users\<yourusername>\office-js-docs-reference`.
+The repository files are in `C:\Users\<your username>\office-js-docs-reference`.

 To edit files, open them in an editor of your choice and modify them.
 To create a new file, use the editor of your choice and save the new file in the appropriate location in your local copy of the repository.
 While working, save your work frequently.

-The files in `C:\Users\<yourusername>\office-js-docs-reference` are a working copy of the new branch that you created in your local repository.
+The files in `C:\Users\<your username>\office-js-docs-reference` are a working copy of the new branch that you created in your local repository.
 Changing anything in this folder doesn't affect the local repository until you commit a change.
-To commit a change to the local repository, type the following commands in GitBash.
+To commit a change to the local repository, type the following commands in Git Bash.

     git add .
     git commit -v -a -m "<Describe the changes made in this commit>"